flimflam-austin/hugo-cms-test/content/quick_reads/20200111-otd-amelia-earhart/index.md

 colorpaletteclassname: '--dark-pink'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # January 11, 1935

       > “_All Ok_“

-      Amelia Earhart departs from Hawaii & becomes the **first person to fly solo** from the Hawaiian islands to California.
+      Amelia Earhart departs from Hawaii & becomes the**first person to fly solo** from the Hawaiian islands to California.
     _key: ac3d0a8d269d
   - order: 1
+    useCheckmark: false
-    body: "## Why This Mattered\n\nAlthough Amelia became the **first woman to fly solo across the Atlantic just year’s earlier,\_**becoming\_the **first person** to fly solo from Honolulu to Oakland, CA was arguably a far greater accomplishment.\n\nIt’s a longer trip, with more time over the water, and greater risk to the pilot."
+    body: "## Why This Mattered\n\nAlthough Amelia became the**first woman to fly solo across the Atlantic just year’s earlier,\_**becoming\_the**first person** to fly solo from Honolulu to Oakland, CA was arguably a far greater accomplishment.\n\nIt’s a longer trip, with more time over the water, and greater risk to the pilot."
     _key: 78a3f18a7026
   - order: 2
+    useCheckmark: false
     body: >-
       > “The night I found over the Pacific was a night of stars.
 They seemed to rise from the sea and hang outside my cockpit window, near enough to